modlfo/VultModules/README.md

 ## Build

-First you need to build [Rack](https://github.com/VCVRack/Rack) following the instruction in the [README](https://github.com/VCVRack/Rack/blob/master/README.md).
+First you need to build [Rack](https://github.com/VCVRack/Rack) following the instructions in its [README](https://github.com/VCVRack/Rack/blob/master/README.md).

-The clone this repository inside the `plugins` folder of Rack and use make.
+Then clone this repository inside the `plugins` folder of Rack and use `make`.

 ```
 $ cd plugins